-- City tours of Buenos Aires, Rio de Janeiro, Lima, Cusco, La Paz and Santiago (including entrance fees where applicable).
+- • City or walking tours of Buenos Aires, Rio de Janeiro, Lima, Cusco, La Paz and an orientation walk in Santiago (including entrance fees where applicable)

-- 2-night stay in an Amazon Jungle, with jungle activities and the services of a native guide.
+- 2-night stay in the Amazon Jungle, with jungle activities and the services of a native guide.

 - Train and bus to Machu Picchu (non-trekking trip), with a guided tour of Machu Picchu.

 - Boat cruise on the highest navigable lake in the world - Lake Titicaca, including the floating reed islands of the Uros people.

 - Arrival transfer to the Peregrine joining hotel.

 - Authentic stay at a traditional Estancia in Argentina

 - Full day winery tour in Mendoza.

 - Iguazu falls tour of both the Argentine and Brazilian side.

 - Accommodation- 21 nights comfortable hotel, 2 nights estancia (ranch house), 1 night island homestay, 2 nights jungle lodge.